WSU-Physics/phys150/fall25/fun_things_to_do_in_Winona.md

 ![Map of Winona area trout streams](./images/Trout_Streams.png)
 - The ice climbing wall is one of the [best in the country](https://www.cityofwinona.com/facilities/facility/details/winonaicepark-57)

+- If you are looking for a pretty spot to view the town of Winona, head to the Garvin Heights Lookout!
+Here, you will experience not only senic views, but also hiking trails, biking trails, picnic spots, and more.
+Click this link to find the description and address: https://visitwinona.com/directory/garvin-heights-park/.

 + Walking by the lakes